sirMackk/py3tftp/README.md

 #### Roadplan

+(Note, this hasn't been updated in a few years)

 - ~~fix off-by-one blksize error ie. if you transfer a file 1000 bytes long and set blksize to 1000 bytes, the server won't ack it.~~
 - ~~Pull out file reader/writer from protocol classes~~.
 - ~~Add tsize from RFC 2349~~ (added by schrd).